SchoolOfCode/final-project_front-end-untrodden/README.md

 The project brief which was to solve a real world problem and put users at the center of the project.

-# Our App and it's Features
+# Our App and its Features

 We settled on solving the problem of the increased cost of living and travel costs combined with restricted freedom of movement by building a site that highlights unique and not so well known beauty spots in the United Kingdom; The key aspect being that it is free and community-based so people can share their own unique loations with the general community.